bojanpopic/developer.joomlatools.com/tools/console.md

     joomla site:create testsite

 The newly installed site will be available at /var/www/testsite and testsite.dev after that.
+You can login into your fresh Joomla installation using these credentials: `admin` / `admin`.

 By default web server root is set to _/var/www_.
 You can pass _--www=/my/server/path_ to commands for custom values.

 You can choose the Joomla version or the sample data to be installed: